 Importance in training:

-Effective resistance training incorporates movements across all planes to ensure balanced development and reduce the risk of injury.
+Effective resistance training includes movements across all planes to support balanced development and reduce injury risk.

-Understanding these planes allows coaches to design programs that improve functional performance for specific sports or activities.
+Understanding these planes helps coaches design programs that improve functional performance for specific sports or activities.

 Movements in the transverse plane are critical in rotational sports such as tennis, baseball, and golf.